 What is an emergency fund?

-An emergency fund is money that you set aside to use only in times of financial distress.
-It works as a safety net so you don’t have to stress out how to survive financially during such unforeseen circumstances, such as unemployment, having unexpected medical bills to pay and urgent home repair or replacement.
+An emergency fund is a fund that you set aside to use only in times of financial distress.
+It works as a safety net so you don’t have to stress out on how to survive during unforeseen circumstances, such as unemployment, having unexpected medical bills to pay, and urgent home repair or replacement.